sczerwinski/valve-data-format-intellij-plugin/README.md

 ![GitHub][licence_badge]

 <!-- Plugin description -->
-Adds support for Valve Data Format (VDF) files, used in Steam development.
+Adds support for Valve Data Format (VDF) files, used in development for Steam.

+Key features:

+- syntax highlighting;
+- formatting, folding, commenting;
+- structure view;
+- navigation between a key and a value starting with `#`.
 <!-- Plugin description end -->

 A good example of a VDF file is [In-Game Actions File].